-- Any dog that is diagnosed with a ruptured splenic tumor and is pursuing surgery for splenectomy.
+- Any dog diagnosed with a ruptured splenic tumor whose owners are pursuing surgery for splenectomy.

 - Dogs weighing more than 5kg and less than 45kg

 - We have learned that many splenic tumors are benign (40-50%) and can be cured with surgery alone.

 - Enrolling participants in this trial offers owners and their pets more hope.

 - Future dogs and humans will benefit from the results of this research.